Read and report vaccine reactions, harassment and failures.

 PNEUMOVAX23 (PPSV23) may not be effective for the prevention of pneumococcal meningitis persons who have cerebrospinal fluid leaks and persons with altered immune status may not respond effectively to vaccination.

-PNEUMOVAX23 (PPSV23) is a Pregnancy Category C product and it is not known whether the vaccine can cause fetal harm or affect reproduction.
+Data on the administration of PNEUMOVAX23 to women who are pregnant is insufficient for Merck to provide any information on the risks of vaccination during pregnancy.
 It is also unknown whether PNEUMOVAX23 is found in human milk and as a result, Merck cautions the use of PNEUMOVAX23 in both pregnant and breastfeeding women.

 What questions should I ask my doctor about the Pneumococcal vaccine?